Fast simulation of planar Clifford circuits: Algorithm for graph state simulation

 Later, in \Cref{sec:plan} we will show how the graph state sampling algorithm for planar graphs (\Cref{thm:planargss}) also follows from \Cref{thm:sumofcubes}.
 Thus, \Cref{thm:sumofcubes} can be viewed as our main result in this work.

 \paragraph{Algorithm overview} Let us first describe the high level structure of the algorithm described in Theorem \ref{thm:sumofcubes}.
 It is based on a quantum circuit which is constructed from the given tree decomposition.
 The circuit, which we denote by $\circuit$, is obtained by replacing each node of $T$ with a gadget based on the node type, i.e., introduce, forget, or merge.
-The circuit acts on a total of $n_t := n + n_a$ many qubits, where $n=|V|$ is the number of data qubits and $n_a$ is the number of ancilla qubits.
+Since the circuit has $n=|V|$ data qubits labelled by vertices of the graph, and one qubit for each of the $n_a$ merge gadgets (we refer to these as \emph{merge ancillas}), $\circuit$ acts on a total of $n_t := n + n_a$ qubits.
 All qubits are initially prepared in the state $|+\rangle\equiv 2^{-1/2}(|0\rangle+|1\rangle)$.
-The ancillas are all associated with the merge gadgets and so we refer to them as \textit{merge ancillas}.
 We will see that, if we apply the circuit and then project all merge ancillas into the all-zeros state, the resulting state of the $n$ data qubits is the graph state to be simulated:

 Here the right-hand side is of course independent of the tree decomposition.
 To solve the graph state simulation problem it therefore suffices to classically simulate the following procedure: apply $\circuit$, project all merge ancillas onto the all-zeros state, project all data qubits in the set $\mathcal{P}$ according to the given measurement bases/outcomes, and measure all data qubits in the set $\mathcal{S}$ in the given Pauli bases.
 Our algorithm is a slight variant of this and is based on (a classical simulation of) of two steps: a sampling subroutine, followed by a correction subroutine.